khadijaelm24/School-services-management/README.md

   <li>MySQL(For Relational Database's management) </li>
 </ul>
 Aims to enable students to: <br>

 <ul>
   <li>Request one or more of the four available school documents for a specific purpose.</li>
   <li>Submit a complaint if necessary.</li>
 </ul>
-The application validates all the information provided by students while filling out the form before definitively validating its submission for further administrative processing.<br>

-Also, this application enables administrators to access to their space, in order to: <br>
+The application validates all the information provided by students while filling out the form before definitively validating its submission for further administrative processing.
+In addition, this application enables administrators to access to their space, in order to: <br>

 <ul>
   <li>Consulting detailed statistics about the number of: threated and unthreated, validated and refused and requested documents, via the main dashboard</li>